Guide Contents

 • OS: MacOSX 10.4 (Tiger), 10.5 (Leopard) or 10.6 (Snow Leopard).

-• Video: any standard Apple supplied card.
+• Video: any standard Apple supplied video card.

 • Mouse: A multi-button scroll mouse is now standard from Apple.